Read this Ebook with 50 icebreakers for your next virtual conference.

 Create and customize registration pages that are optimized for conversion

-Sign up for freeTo end your panel discussion on a powerful note, make sure you thoughtfully summarize the biggest takeaways from the discussion.
+Sign up for freeTo end your panel event well, make sure you thoughtfully summarize the biggest takeaways from the discussion.
 If you’re strapped for time, ask the panelists for their own brief summary or key takeaway, and be sure to thank them for their time and input.

 Let your audience know when they can expect your next panel discussion, and make sure to follow up on social media or over email with a recap of the event — or even include short clips of the discussion to ramp up your video engagement marketing.